If you do a quick search for the different Muay Thai gloves one brand that is guaranteed to stand out is Yokkao.

 There are two types of materials that are used in Yokkao gloves: Synthetic leather and real leather.
 If you purchase synthetic leather gloves they will cost you as little as $50.
 The real leather gloves will start off at $72 and go up from there depending on the style of the gloves.

 As I mentioned before, don’t mess around with the synthetic leather gloves.
 There is a big difference between genuine leather gloves and the fake stuff.
 Don’t get tricked into thinking that you are getting quality gloves when you buy the fake stuff.
-It really does feel different and I would invest the extra $22 at get a real pair.
+It really does feel different and I would invest the extra $22 to get a real pair.

 The foam padding used in the gloves is pretty much the standard stuff that you find used by all of the glove manufacturers.
 This will provide you with enough protection around your knuckles when you are hitting the heavy bag or hitting pads.

 When it comes to quality, Yokkao gloves can stand up against the other major Thai brands.
-They are all hand made gloves that are manufactured with premium leather, quality velcro and double stitching along the gloves.
+They are all handmade gloves that are manufactured with premium leather, quality velcro and double stitching along the gloves.
 While you can order a few cheaper gloves that are made with cheap materials, they offer premium gloves that offer the best quality found.

 Where to Buy Yokkao Gloves